Last Updated on February 23, 2022

 That all being said, the photos may not be perfect, but the destinations are.
 This trip is for you if you’re a history buff, an off-the-beaten-path traveler, or someone looking for a bit of adventure.

 Normandy is a region in the northwest of France.
-It doesn’t possess the glamour of Paris or bask in the sunshine of St. Tropez, but it is a haven for history-lovers and dreamy shores of natural cliffs.
+It doesn’t possess the glamour of Paris or sunshine of St. Tropez, but it is a haven for history-lovers and dreamy shores of natural cliffs.

 Throughout this post, I’ve linked resources to travel information provided by the region of Normandy for all of these must-dos.
 Feel free to use them to help you plan your trip!